cardano-foundation/CIPs/NetworkRegistry/NetworkRegistry.md

 ### Existing network IDs

 Cardano currently has three ways to refer to a network:
-- The "network ID" included in every address as part of [bech32](https://github.com/bitcoinjs/bech32).
+- The "network ID" included in every address and also optionally present in the transaction body.
 This only stores 16 possibilities (4 bits)
-- The "network magic" used for Byron addresses.
+- The "network magic" used for Byron addresses and in the handshake with other nodes in the network layer.
 This is a random 32-bit number
 - The genesis block hash (a 28-byte number)

 ## Motivation